OGGM/oggm-edu/docs/index.rst

    to learn how the model works.

 OGGM-Edu focuses on interactive content and numerical glacier experiments.
-We do not provide teaching resources about fundamentals in glaciology or climate science: for fundamental textbook material, refer to :ref:`other_resources`, which OGGM-Edu intends to complement.
+We do not provide resources about fundamentals in glaciology, climate science, or numerical methods: for more traditional textbook material, refer to :ref:`other_resources`, which OGGM-Edu intends to complement.

 .. _title_apps: